metacpp/metacpp.github.io/about.md

 permalink: /about/
 ---

-I am just a programmer.
+I am just a little programmer.